 John Watson’s perspective

 At the same time that Pavlov was conducting his studies, Americans were also working to discover similar ideas.
 In fact, an American psychologist named Edwin Twitmyer conducted a similar study to Pavlov three years earlier than Pavlov.
-Instead of participants, Twitmyer used humans.
-He sounded a bell and shortly after would tap a part of the patient’s knee to test their reflexes.
+He sounded a bell and would tap a part of the patient’s knee shortly after to test their reflexes.
 After some time, the sound of the bell would result in a “knee-jerk” reaction.

-Twitmyer did not receive the credit for his work like Pavlov.
-But one American psychologist did make a big name for himself due to his work on classical conditioning and behaviorism as a whole.
-His name is John B. Watson.
+Twitmyer did not receive credit for his work like Pavlov.
+However, one American psychologist made a big name for himself due to his work on classical conditioning and behaviorism.
+His name is John B. Watson

 Little Albert Study

-Watson also conducted a study in behaviorism: the Little Albert Study.
+Watson also conducted a study on behaviorism: the Little Albert Study

 This study is famous for being crucial to the behaviorist movement - but also because it’s very dark.
-Watson used a nine-month-old baby, who he nicknamed “Little Albert” or “Baby Albert” to see if fear was an innate trait or something that was learned.
-He surrounded Albert with various objects, including a white rat, a monkey, a Santa Claus mask, etc. Albert didn’t seem to be scared of the stimuli, even the white rat.
+Watson used a nine-month-old baby, whom he nicknamed “Little Albert” or “Baby Albert,” to see if fear was an innate trait or something that was learned.
+He surrounded Albert with various objects, including a white rat, a monkey, a Santa Claus mask, etc. Albert didn’t seem scared of the stimuli, even the white rat.

 Here’s where things get uncomfortable.
 Watson exposed Albert to one of the stimuli.
 He then banged a steel bar and a hammer - right behind Albert’s head - when the baby would touch the stimulus.
 Obviously, that sound terrified Albert.
-He became fearful of the rat and other stimuli that he associated with the sound of the bar and the hammer.
+He feared the rat and other stimuli associated with the bar and hammer sound.
 Whenever the stimuli would come near him, he would try to crawl away and start crying.

 Let’s check in for a moment here.
 Do you remember the terms associated with classical conditioning?

 The white rat is...now a conditioned stimulus.
-Formally, it was a neutral stimulus that did not provoke a response.
+Formerly, it was a neutral stimulus that did not provoke a response.

 The steel bar and hammer are… unconditioned stimuli.

-When Little Albert cried, he was displaying...an unconditioned response.
+When Little Albert cried, he displayed an unconditioned response.
 His attempts to crawl away upon seeing the white rat after conditioning were...a conditioned response.

 Good work!